Poplar Forest: Plantation and slave economics

-Beginning in 1790, the slaves at Poplar Forest initially grew tobacco and livestock for profit, and later began growing wheat.
-Records from Edward Hutter's tenure at Poplar Forest show that slaves were regularly tasked with tilling fields and digging ditches in addition to their work growing and harvesting plants to be sold at market.
-Slaves worked six days each week, and were also responsible for constructing and maintaining their housing structures.
-Scholars have determined that the enslaved community at Poplar Forest devised a commerce system amongst themselves; slaves were allowed a small plot of land with which to grow food and produce goods that could be traded or sold to fellow slaves as well as the owners' families and the outside market.
-Archaeologists at Poplar Forest have uncovered clothing accessories such as buttons, glass beads, gilt chains, aiglet/lace tips, and fancy buckles that were likely used as currency amongst slaves at Poplar Forest and the surrounding plantations.
+Beginning in 1790, the enslaved community at Poplar Forest grew tobacco and livestock for profit, and later grew wheat.
+Records from Edward Hutter's tenure at Poplar Forest show that enslaved individuals were regularly tasked with tilling fields and digging ditches in addition to their work growing and harvesting plants to be sold at market.
+Enslaved people worked six days each week, and were also responsible for constructing and maintaining their housing structures.
+Scholars have determined that the enslaved community at Poplar Forest devised a commerce system amongst themselves; enslaved persons were allowed a small plot of land on which to grow food, producing goods that could be traded or sold to fellow enslaved people as well as the owners' families and the outside market.
+Archaeologists at Poplar Forest have uncovered clothing accessories such as buttons, glass beads, gilt chains, aiglet/lace tips, and fancy buckles that were likely used as currency amongst enslaved people at Poplar Forest and the surrounding plantations.

-Documents from the 19th century show that the transition from tobacco-based to mixed-crop plantation agriculture left Poplar Forest with an abundance of laborers; William Cobbs, in particular, is known to have hired out slaves from the plantation to external projects.
-Other individual slaves (including two women named Lucy and Matilda) are known to have had access to money during this time so that they could buy items on behalf of the Cobbs/Hutter families.
+Documents from the 19th century show that the transition from tobacco-based to mixed-crop plantation agriculture left Poplar Forest with an abundance of laborers; William Cobbs, in particular, is known to have hired out enslaved people from the plantation to external projects.
+Other enslaved individuals (including two women named Lucy and Matilda) are known to have had access to money during this time so that they could buy items on behalf of the Cobbs/Hutter families.
 Edward Hutter regularly leased slaves from Poplar Forest to businesses and planters in Bedford County.

 Family networks

-Records show that by the 1790s, there were seven different slave families represented at Poplar Forest.
-Jefferson encouraged common-law unions amongst the slaves, and recorded the birth dates of each slave born on the property.
+Records show that by the 1790s, there were seven different enslaved families represented at Poplar Forest.
+Jefferson encouraged common-law unions amongst the enslaved community, and recorded the birth dates of each enslaved child born on the property.
 He also rewarded women who married a fellow slave from Poplar Forest with a pot; archaeologists have found remnants of these gifts in archaeological studies of the property.
-Jefferson kept records of family connections - surviving records have allowed scholars to conclude that multiple generations of single families were enslaved at Poplar Forest and had relatives strewn about other plantations in Virginia.
-William and Marian Cobbs inherited a slave family that included Mary and her daughters Lucy and Matilda (who are recorded to have worked as house servants) as well as other siblings and extended family members.
+Jefferson kept records of family connections – surviving records have allowed scholars to conclude that multiple generations of single families were enslaved at Poplar Forest and had relatives at other plantations in Virginia.
+William and Marian Cobbs inherited an enslaved family that included Mary and her daughters Lucy and Matilda (who are recorded to have worked as house slaves) as well as other siblings and extended family members.